rominator1983/completeModInstallationManual/README.md

 # Pipewire/Jack config

+The following settings in `/usr/share/pipewire/pipewire.conf` should be made since 48000 is also the only working frequency for neural networks amp simulations (See further below):

+    default.clock.allowed-rates = `[ 48000, 96000]`
+    default.clock.rate = 48000

 MOD-host makes some assumptions on how jack things are named that are not true for the pipewire implementation of jack.
 So the following settings in `/usr/share/pipewire/jack.conf` have to be made: